sachaCast/GamesOnWeb20242025/README.md

 ## Link
 Play the game at [https://sachacast.github.io/GamesOnWeb20242025/](https://sachacast.github.io/GamesOnWeb20242025/)

+## 🕸️🌊 The game's story

+**Listani & Nisali** is not just a game, but a reflection of the idea that fears can be overcome by facing them head-on.
+The team drew inspiration from real stories: each member of the team recalled their own fears and how they overcame them.
+This gave the game emotional depth, making it not just entertainment, but a story about courage and self-discovery.

+In **Listani & Nisali**, the player falls into a dream trap, where each level is a room in which fears from the past come to life.
+The first level immerses the player in a memory associated with a fear of spiders: as a child, the hero reached for a donut on a shelf, but suddenly a spider fell on his hand, causing him to develop a persistent fear that spiders could appear at any moment.
+In the game, this fear materializes when the player collects donuts and suddenly encounters a swarm of spiders.
+Fighting them with his fists and courage, the hero overcomes this fear.
+The level ends with a mysterious portal, a flickering entrance symbolizing a way out of fear into the unknown.
+Passing through it signifies the hero's readiness for the next challenge.

+The portal transports the hero to the second level — an underwater world where the fear of deep water and hidden objects comes to life.
+This fear stems from a childhood memory: while swimming with friends in a river, the hero's foot touched an unexpected underwater object, causing panic and a feeling of uncertainty.
+In the game, the player travels through this underwater realm, surrounded by old pipes and cute fish, learning to accept the secrets hidden beneath the surface.
+Realizing what lies in the depths and already knowing what the underwater world hides, the hero's fear disappears, giving way to strength and confidence in future trials.

 ## 🌌 Project Overview

 **Lisani & Nisali** is a 3D adventure game built with **TypeScript** and **Babylon.js**.
 The story follows a protagonist who enters a dream world to confront their fears.
 At the beginning of the game, players choose between two characters: